geekobiloba/dotfiles/README.md

     .local/share/nvim/lazy/nvim-treesitter/queries/crystal has changed since chezmoi last wrote it?
     ```

-6. Open Neovim again, run `:TSInstall crystal`, then exit.

-7. Logout and relogin to check Zsh.
+5. Logout and relogin.
     Ignore this error, as it won't show agian on next login,

     ```shell
     _p9k_init_vcs:source:47: no such file or directory: /root/.oh-my-zsh/custom/themes/powerlevel10k/gitstatus/gitstatus.plugin.zsh
     ```

-8. Restart the system.
+6. Restart the system.

+#   Neovim

+To install Crystal highlighting, run `:TSInstall crystal`.